murphyqm/safer-parks/README.md

 This folder contains the built content produced by `quarto render` and shouldn't be modified by hand.

-### `assets/data/`
+### `data/`

 We may decide instead to point at an external repository for the dataset; however for the moment this folder exists to hold small datasets that are used by the webapp.
-This is inside the assets folder so that it is copied across when the website is built.

 ### `assets/fonts/` and `assets/styles/fonts.css`